Electrical Services in San Antonio, Texas

 San Antonio’s 300+ days of sunshine and CPS Energy incentives have driven rapid solar panel adoption, with average installations costing $2.80–$3.10 per watt before the 30% federal tax credit.
 Simultaneously, EV charger installations ($800–$2,500 for Level 2) require dedicated 240V circuits that many older panels cannot accommodate.
 Both technologies often necessitate a panel upgrade to 200 or even 400 amps, adding $2,200–$3,800 to project costs.
 Improper installations without permits create safety and insurance liability.

-Don't wait for a small problem to become a big one.
-Call now and we'll connect you with a licensed San Antonio electrical pro.
+Don't wait for a small problem to become a bigger repair.
+Call now to request a connection to an independent San Antonio electrical provider.

 If you experience sparking outlets, burning smells, or a buzzing electrical panel, immediately turn off the main breaker.
 In San Antonio’s extreme summer heat, breakers may trip repeatedly under heavy AC load — if a breaker trips more than twice in an hour, leave it off and call an electrician.
 Repeatedly resetting a tripping breaker can cause overheating and fire.